syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 ## Bing Maps

 The Bing Maps is a world map owned by Microsoft.
-As OSM, Bing Maps also provides map tile images based on your requests and combines them into a single image to display the map area.
+As OSM, Bing Maps also provides the map tile images based on your requests and combines them into a single image to display the map area.
 To use `Bing maps`, set the `LayerType` property of ImageryLayer to “Bing”.
 Then, set the Bing Maps key, which is obtained from [Bing Maps Key](https://www.microsoft.com/en-us/maps/create-a-bing-maps-key).

 {% tabs %}